jonathanyeong/personal-website-2020/src/posts/7-technical-interview-tips.md

 ---
 date: 2020-11-30T00:00:00-08:00
-title: 7 technical interview tips
+title: 7 pieces of advice to help you with technical interviews
 description: Here are seven pieces of advice when doing a technical interview for the first time.
 published: false